-At the Annapolis, MD law firm of Howie Law Firm LLC, our personal injury lawyers want you to have some facts about motorcycle accidents – from the most common causes of such accidents to how an experienced motorcycle accident attorney can help you protect your rights and recover damages for your injuries.
+At the Annapolis, MD law firm of Howie Law Firm LLC, our personal injury lawyer want you to have some facts about motorcycle accidents – from the most common causes of such accidents to how an experienced motorcycle accident attorney can help you protect your rights and recover damages for your injuries.
 We have compiled a list of answers to some of the questions that we are frequently asked.
 They may help you as you make decisions about filing a lawsuit:

 - I was injured when a car turned left in front of my motorcycle.
 Is the car driver at fault?